-Johnnie Walker is considered by many to be some of the best Scotch whiskey available on the market today, and it’s really easy to see why.
+Johnnie Walker is considered by many to be some of the best Scotch whisky available on the market today, and it’s really easy to see why.

 In existence for more than 200 years, you just can’t produce this kind of longevity without putting out a quality product.
-Today, Johnnie Walker enjoys the largest distribution of Scotch whiskey in the world.
+Today, this distillery enjoys the largest distribution of Scotch whisky in the world.
 It’s become one of the most important exports in Scotland, and certainly the entry point for a lot of people into the world of scotch.

 At the same time, getting started with Johnnie Walker can be a bit of a headache and hassle – if only because there are so many different colored labels to pick and choose from!

-Different colors represent different styles and different levels of this Scotch whiskey, and you’ll want to know exactly what you’re getting into when you decide to get your hands on a bottle for a sample of Johnnie Walker.
+Different colors represent different styles and different levels of this Scotch whisky, and you’ll want to know exactly what you’re getting into when you decide to get your hands on a bottle for a sample of this spirit.

 Below will cover some of the most important Johnnie Walker labels you’ll want to keep your eyes peeled for!

 The least expensive of all the label options, JW Red is the perfect entry into this style of scotch.

 It is a blend of 35 different grain animal whiskys collected in Scotland and distilled by the JW brand, mixed together in an effort to create something completely unique, something completely separate from what could ever be accomplished with a single malt, and something that few other brands have been able to come close to replicating or duplicating.